Centre of Excellence

 - 1/3 of Wabano’s caseload is under the age of 25 years

-Wabano welcomes specialists and offers enhanced programming in all our areas of expertise: Chronic Disease, Women’s Health, Maternal & Newborn Health.
+Wabano’s expanded space allows us to welcome specialists and enhance programming in all our areas of expertise: Chronic Disease, Women’s Health, Maternal & Newborn Health.

-We have a social enterprise program, outfitted with personal and industrial sized sewing machines, providing space for community members to expand their skills and seek new employment opportunities.
+We have launched a new social enterprise program, outfitted with personal and industrial sized sewing machines, providing space for community members to expand their skills and seek new employment opportunities.

 We have a permanent educational exhibit, developed in partnership with the Legacy of Hope Foundation to provide students and community an opportunity to learn about history through the eyes of Aboriginal people.